cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-4-the-tool.md

 Then, critically evaluate pre-registration of analysis plans as a tool to address experimenter degrees of freedom, and inflated and overconfident effect sizes in the scientific literature.

-In part 2 of your response paper Describe what you did, in fulfilling the practical activity as outlined above.
+In part 2 of your response paper describe what you did, in fulfilling the practical activity as outlined above.

 ### Useful links and resources